-Two more arrests in London attack as new details emerge about Masood
+Two more arrests in London as new details emerge about attacker

 Rowley said detectives were questioning nine people in custody, having made two further “significant” arrests in central and northwest England.

-A former neighbor from Birmingham said: “When I saw the pictures on TV and in the papers of the man who carried out the attack, I recognized him as the man who used to live next door.”
+Iwona Romek, a former neighbor from Birmingham, told reporters: “When I saw the pictures on TV and in the papers of the man who carried out the attack, I recognized him as the man who used to live next door.

 “He had a young child, who I’d think was about 5 or 6 years old.
 There was a woman living there with him, an Asian woman.
-He seemed to be quite nice, he would be taking care of his garden and the weeds,” Iwona Romek, 45, told reporters at her home.
+He seemed to be quite nice, he would be taking care of his garden and the weeds.”

 In December, she said, he suddenly moved out.